guira8965/guizilla/README.md

 # guizilla
 All-in-one script for my personal use.
 ## Features
-- `moonlight` and `usbip` to act as a secondary monitor and usb extension.
 - Automated minecraft server hosting.
 - Optimization for the current server.
 - Auto-install for all features.